8 Champions League ties that were classics due to the away goals rule

 That state of play meant that Guardiola’s men had a clear task: win by two clear goals on the night or exit the competition.

-Spurs had used up that season’s worth of injury-time theatrics, surely?
+Spurs had used up that season’s worth of injury-time drama, surely?
 Maybe not…

 Ajax 3-3 Tottenham (2019)